What is a clarinet

 From this point on, experience becomes decisive because Buffet Crampon sets the pace and takes the lead with a different clarinet.
-This instrument teaches us that it is not all about expensive materials and luxurious details because for the student what counts most is the quality of the mechanics and the sound.
+This instrument teaches us that it's not all about expensive materials and luxurious details because what counts most is the quality of the mechanics and the sound.

 This Buffet clarinet has an ABS body.
 In this case the weight is noticeable with respect to its closest competition, the Yamaha Startone SCL- 65S series.
 This difference gives it greater resistance to shocks, as well as better sound quality.

 The springs have been manufactured from blue steel, a high quality industrial metal used in automotive production.
 This guarantees durability like no other among competitive clarinets.
 On the other hand, the key system is made of class A nickel silver.
-Another interesting detail is that the shoes are made of buffalo hide, which does not make them more durable but does contribute to better acoustic properties.
+Another interesting detail is that the joints are made of buffalo hide, which doesn't make them more durable, but does contribute to better acoustic properties.

 Once again we find a soprano clarinet in B flat.
-I’m sure you’re wondering why we chose only clarinets of this type for the student level.
-The answer is that these are the most commonly used in chamber orchestras, as well as in jazz and blues orchestras.
-It is the most versatile of all and therefore the most desired.
+I'm sure you're wondering why we chose only clarinets of this type for the student level.
+The answer is that these are the most commonly used in chamber orchestras, as well as in jazz and blues orchestras, making them the most versatile.

 Buffet's designers incorporated the Boehm system, this time with 18 keys and 5 rings.
 In addition, it has an Urban Play nozzle that offers an excellent distribution of the air column.
 It also has a polycylindrical drill equivalent to the E13 series of the same company and a 65 mm barrel.